John Parrott: Later career (1992–2000)

 The following season, Parrott won the 1994 International Open, defeating Wattana in the final.
 Later in 1994, he reached the final of the European Open for the third time, this time losing to Hendry.
-Parrott would, however, win the European Open the following season with a victory in the final over Peter Ebdon.
-The same season, Parrott won the 1995 Thailand Classic for the third time, defeating Nigel Bond in the final.
+The following season, Parrott won the 1995 Thailand Classic for the third time, defeating Nigel Bond in the final.
+Parrott reached the final of the European Open for a fourth time, winning the 1996 European Open with a victory in the final over Peter Ebdon.
 Over the next two seasons, Parrott reached the final of three more rankings events.
-He lost the 1997 European Open, 1997 German Open finals both to John Higgins and 1998 Thailand Masters to Hendry.
+He lost the 1997 European Open, 1997 German Open finals both to John Higgins and the 1998 Thailand Masters to Hendry.
 This was the last ranking event final of Parrotts career.
 He spent 14 consecutive seasons in the top 16 of the snooker world rankings, from 1987 until 2001, 11 of which were in the top 6.
-He captained the England team that won the 2000 Nations Cup.
+He won the non-ranking 1998 German Masters event, defeating Williams in the final 64.
+Parrott captained an England team at the 2000 Nations Cup made up of O'Sullivan, Stephen Lee and White which won the event, defeating the Welsh team 64.